-If you have not had your wisdom teeth removed and are unsure of whether you should undergo the procedure, know the five signs that it is time for a removal.
-The more you know, the sooner you can act, which will lead to a much easier and faster recovery.
+If you have not had your wisdom teeth removed and are unsure of whether you should undergo the procedure, know the signs to remove wisdom teeth, and what to look to indicate clearly just how to know if you need your wisdom teeth removed.
+The more you know, the sooner you can act, which will lead to a much easier and faster wisdom tooth removal recovery.

 The Telltale Signs of Wisdom Teeth in Need of Removal

 While not every wisdom tooth in need of removal will result in obvious symptoms, there are many ways to know when you should consult with a skilled periodontist concerning the future of your teeth.

 Continued Wisdom Tooth Pain